June 30, 2020

 The latest merger and acquisition news on North American "big dealers"

 Key factors driving major dealer M & A events

 Their perspective on emerging industry trends

-You can purchase a downloadable PDF copy of the "2020 Big Dealer" report in advance so you can ask specific questions during the webinar's Q&A.
+You can watch the webinar as well as purchase a downloadable PDF copy of the "2020 Big Dealer" report.

 Jim Henderson is an entrepreneur with startup information technology companies who leverages that practical experience to help dealers in applying technology in their businesses.
 He is the Founder and Managing Partner of Exemplary Group and co-founder of Keymark, Inc. an Inc. 500 technology solutions business and leads several dealer best practice groups.